-Mr. Speaker, to honour Uqi's legacy in shaping justice in Nunavut, I am pleased to announce that the Department of Justice will be holding a ceremony in December 2023, bringing together justice officials and members of the Williams family to remember and honour Uqi.
-During this ceremony, the program area at the Aaqqigiarvik Correctional Healing Facility, which has been specifically designed for elders' programming and elder client counselling, will be blessed and a plaque will be erected, dedicating the space in Uqi's honour.
+Mr. Speaker, to honour Uqi's legacy in shaping justice in Nunavut, I am pleased to announce that the Department of Justice will be holding a ceremony in December 2023, bringing together justice officials and members of the (interpretation ends) Williams family (interpretation) to remember and honour Uqi.
+During this ceremony, the program area at the Aaggigiarvik Correctional Healing Facility, which has been specifically designed for elders' programming and elder client counselling, will be blessed and a plaque will be erected, dedicating the space in Uqi's honour.
 Thank you, Mr. Speaker.